The Artist – Jungles

 I was already ready to go to war, I had the same determined gaze as Anne-Sophie.

-I no longer remember the order of passage, but I have a vague memory that Zoulous was skating after us.
+I no longer remember the order, but I have a vague memory that Zoulous was skating after us.
 Ex’l Ice had a total score of 102.52 and Atlantides 111.25 points.
 With our good free program and our 77.74 points, we end with a total of 115.76 points.
 But it was not enough, Zoulous will get 78.99 points for a total of 121.69 points.
 We were once again second…

 I was jaded.
 For me, it was over.
 Zoulous were qualified, we still won’t go to the World Championships this year.
 When I dared to say it out loud, Anne-Sophie immediately counter-told me: « No, everything is played at the French Cup! »